 Although it’s recommended to use Teams to schedule your meetings, you can also schedule Teams meetings through Outlook.
-Outlook for the Web and the Outlook mobile app provide the best experience.
-Simply create a new event in Outlook and there is an option to add an online meeting in Teams.
-If you prefer to use the desktop app on Windows or macOS, you can create a new meeting and add a Teams meeting to it.
+Open your Outlook calendar and click the option to create an event and there is an option to add an online meeting in Teams.

-Channel meetings do not invite the Team members or Channel followers (unless they subscribe to the underlying Group notifications).
+Channel meetings do not invite the Team members or channel followers (unless they subscribe to the underlying Group notifications).
 You still must invite people explicitly.
-Don’t add invitees until you’ve selected your Channel first.

 Just know that those external attendees will not have access to meeting chat, files, and some other features because they’re not a member of the Team.
 Handy, but don’t rely on it.

 This is one of the feature limitations that comes with using private channels.

 Sometimes you just need to hop into a quick video call with some people right now.
 There are a bunch of ways to start ad hoc meetings—including starting a video call directly from an ongoing private chat, for example—but this is the one sure way that doesn’t require any prior setup and is a good default to remember.